Not2EXceL/HelixLib/README.md

 This class is of special importance in the module system.
 However, its functionality is not limited to that.
 Contains a series of utility methods to load and map classes from internal jars and/or external directories.
 Loaded classes are mapped as such: package name -> a collection object housing classes

+###Minecraft Utilities Branch - Ktar5
+This array of utilities is directly for interfacing with Minecraft.
+It's functions help tremendously when going through simple, but annoyingly repetetive tasks such as commands.
+As well, it contains a load of less-used functions that are little hacks through the Minecraft code that are there for reference when needed, as to avoid recoding the systems.